danjperron/rpirtscts/README.md

 # rpirtsrtc

+Modifed version to be able to select only the RTS GPIO

 rpirtscts is a simple linux command for enabling the hardware flow control pins for the `ttyAMA0` serial port on the [Raspberry Pi](http://www.raspberrypi.org/).

 ## Hardware Flow Control & the Raspberry Pi